ragona/clobber/README.md

 Look around in the systems that you work on -- you'll find this idea hardcoded all over the place.
 How many connections, how many ports, open file descriptors, how big is the buffered channel.
-They're all the same thing; attempts to guess how many things to use.
+They're all the same thing; attempts to guess how many things to use at once.

 Sometimes the guesses are very good and rarely need tuning (usually because the environment won't change often), and sometimes they're incorrect and are the single bottleneck for your entire system.